mcyph/speedysvc/README.rst

 services can have multiple worker processes.
 They optionally can create more or reduce worker processes as needed, depending on CPU usage.
 This helps to make sure server resources are more effectively utilised.

+See also `Implementation Considerations`_ for more information on why speedysvc has been designed in the way it has.

 There is a service management web interface, showing logs/performance data for each service, and allowing stopping/starting services individually: